nairstpi/fabzero/README.md

-# Documentation of my experiences @ Fabzero, Bhubaneswar held at ELITE facility of STPI.
+# Documentation of my day-by-day experience in Fabzero, held at the ELITE facility of STPI, Bhubaneswar, India.

+##
-Happy to be part of the STPI team, nominated for the Fabzero training for a duration of 3 weeks.
-The training is scheduled from 18th March to 5th April 2019.
+Profound thanks to Almighty for the opportunity and the incidental choice of the management to nominate me for the training, I am happy to be part of the STPI team, selected for the Fabzero training for a duration of 3 weeks scheduled from 18th March to 5th April 2019.

 ## Mentors